justbennet/Workshops/README.md

 Projects
 ========

-This contains the files for the Python workshopd offered in conjunction with CSCAR in 2014.
+This contains the files for the Python workshops offered in conjunction with CSCAR in 2014.